HarshitDawar55/Openstack-Terraform/README.md

 * First of all Terraform should be installed in the system.

-* TO run the code, save the file with extension ".tf".
+* To run the code, save the file with extension ".tf".

-*
+* Make a separate directory/folder for each Terraform script.

+* In each directory first of all run this command "terraform init", this will download the Terraform plugins.

+* Finally, to run the code, run the command "terraform apply".

+* To destroy the environment created by Terraform, run the command "terraform destroy".

 # License of this Repository!
 To check out the License for this Repository please click [here!](LICENSE)